 24 hours after the first feeding, showing signs of fermentation with an even distribution of bubbles throughout

-If you’re storing your starter in the fridge for long periods, refrigerate it immediately after adding fresh flour.
+Refrigerate it immediately after adding fresh flour.
 This is when it is least acidic, and will help maintain the depth of flavor of your sourdough starter.
-(Source: Scientific American)

 Spatula: I love spatula from OXO because the long handle allows me stir my starter without getting sticky stuff all over my hands.
 Plus the small head fits into any container and is great for scraping.